 Periodontal scaling and root planing treatments are only performed after a thorough examination of the mouth.
 X-rays and visual examinations are done to assist Dr. Krivitsky or Dr. Aalam in assessing patients before beginning any treatment procedures.
 Depending on the patient’s gum condition, amount of calculus (tartar) present, depth of gum pockets and the progression of the periodontal disease, local anesthetic may be used.

-Dr. Alina Krivitsky and Dr. Aalam are leaders in periodontal surgery, and the only two Board Certified periodontists in the Brentwood area.
+Dr. Alina Krivitsky and Dr. Aalam are leaders in periodontal surgery, and the only two Board Certified periodontists in Brentwood.
 They are confident dentists who use pain free and gentle treatment, as well as the latest in noise-reduced equipment, to handle any dental disease or problem with the gums.
 Together, they have helped countless patients improve their smiles, self-confidence, and overall oral health.

 The CENTER is a periodontal office that provides excellent and skilled periodontal and implant therapy in a beautiful, soothing environment to restore oral health and aesthetics throughout Southern California.